ijerbb/AmtToWordsLib/README.md

 ## Exception
-- Other characters and not allowed and the console application will throw an error
+- Other characters are not allowed and the console application will throw an error

 ## Visual Studio Projects